hdcola/portfolio/src/content/projects/portfolio/index.md

 ---

 This is my personal portfolio website built with Astro, Tailwind CSS, and SolidJs.
 It is a static site generated with Astro and hosted on Cloudflare.
 The site is fully responsive and optimized for performance.
 The source code is available on GitHub.

+Technologies and libraries used:
+- Astro, SolidJs, Tailwind CSS
+- TypeScript
+- Markdown for content
+- Cloudflare for hosting
+- GitHub for version control